4 Ways to Bring STEAM to Life for Elementary Students

 Empathy is defined as the ability to share and understand the feeling of another person.
 One of the biggest challenges with teaching design thinking is helping students master the skill of empathy.
 Considering the “user” is a new term for many elementary students, so we introduced the concept by working with Legos.

-Students started by building a Lego creation.
+Students start by building a Lego creation.
 After building their structure, we asked them why they built it.
 Was it only because their teacher asked them to?
 Throughout the discussion, many students begin asking for Lego mini-figures and realize the importance of building with a “user” in mind.

 At this point in the lesson, we encouraged students to hold an “interview” with their mini-figure.
 Students must determine who they are, what their problem might be, and how they can build a solution to solve the mini-figure’s problem.
 This is an engaging activity that requires creativity, reinforcing the idea that the user is ultimately the reason why we design.